jsdev2/lesson16/README.md

 - Explain what CRUD is.
 - Explain the HTTP methods associated with CRUD.
-- Implement Firebase in an application.
+- Implement CRUD using Firebase in an application.
 - Build a full-stack app.

 ### Preparation